-MILH699 Military History Capstone (3 hours)
+MILH699 Military History Capstone (3 semester hours)

 Preparation for the Master of Arts in Military History Capstone (Thesis) seminar begins on day one of a student's graduate program of study.
 The theories, research methods and analytical skills, and substantive knowledge obtained through their master's curriculum provide the basis for the thesis project.
 Students are required to develop primary and secondary source materials on the research topic and address the writing requirements as described in the syllabus and classroom assignments.
 The thesis proposal must provide a clear description of a question or problem and a proposed method of answering the question or solving the problem.
-Guidance on the format of the research seminar proposal and a sample proposal are contained in the APUS Thesis Manual.
-This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.
-(Prerequisite: HIST691)
+Guidance on the format of the research seminar proposal and a sample proposal are contained in the APUS Thesis Manual.NOTE: This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.THIS COURSE IS 16 WEEKS.
+Prerequisite: HIST691.